| CHAPTER D28 IN SICKNESS AND IN HEALTH |

 obviously answered their prayers because He blessed them by giving them

 the victory!
-Hanani replied by saying the victory itself could not be used
+Hanani replied by saying the victory

-as proof of Asa’s godliness (1 Ti 6:5).
+(1 Ti 6:5).
 Asa was flabbergasted!
-This was
+This was a

-a time for rejoicing, and deluded crackpots like Hanani who thought they were
+time for rejoicing, and deluded crackpots like Hanani

-so spiritual and in touch with God were spoiling it!
-The more Asa thought about
+who thought they were so spiritual and in touch with God were spoiling it!
+The

-it, the angrier he got.
-In fact, he became enraged at this would-be prophet and
+fact, he became enraged at this would-be prophet and threw him into prison.
+And

-threw him into prison.
-And when other Christians stepped forward and said
+when other Christians stepped forward and said Hanani’s

-Hanani’s message did make sense Scripturally, Asa oppressed them as
+message did make sense Scripturally, Asa

 In

-the thirty-ninth year of Asa’s reign, God sent him another test.
-God afflicted
+the thirty-ninth year of Asa’s reign, God sent him

-him with an exceeding great disease in his feet.
-Faced with this situation,
+another test.
+God afflicted him with an exceeding great disease in his feet.

-King Asa did two things!
-Yes, that’s right: He did two things so he
+things!
+Yes, that’s right: He did two things so he could be on both sides of

-could be on both sides of the fence again!
-First, he went to the physicians for
+the fence again!
+First, he went to the physicians for help.
+Second, he prayed

-help.
-Second, he prayed to God and asked Him to heal him and/or to bless the
+to God and asked Him to heal him and/or to bless the physicians and guide their

-denies that Asa prayed to God about this health threat because even lousy
+decisions so he could recover.
+(Nobody seriously denies that Asa prayed to God about this health threat because even lousy

-Christians – whose hearts aren’t even close to being perfect toward God like
+Christians – whose hearts aren’t even close to being perfect toward God like Asa’s – pray, especially when they are afraid.)
+The Bible

-sent another prophet to tell Asa he should have done only one thing if
+he should have done only one thing if he really loved the Lord and

-he really loved the Lord and trusted Him.
-Neither does it say if Asa recovered
+trusted Him.
+Neither does it say if Asa recovered or

-or if the disease is what he died of.
+if the disease is what he died of.
 But none of that matters; we know all we

 need to in order to profit from this lesson and apply it to our lives.
 We